 Horse and member warnings will be considered separately.
-If a member or horse receives three warnings during one academic year, that member or horse could be dismissed from the barn at the discretion of the executive committee and barn faculty advisors.
+If a member or horse receives three warnings during one academic year, that member or horse could be dismissed from the barn at the discretion of the Executive Committee and barn faculty advisors.
 If a member is dismissed from the barn, the horse is also dismissed from the barn.
 That horse will not be allowed back into the barn unless under different ownership (the new owner must apply with the horse).
 If a horse receives three warnings and is dismissed from the barn, the barn member may apply with a different horse.
-Acceptance of that horse will be at the discretion of the executive committee.
+Acceptance of that horse will be at the discretion of the Executive Committee.
 If the member does not have a suitable replacement horse, he/she will lose her stall.
 If for any other reason, a member’s horse leaves the barn, that member may apply with a different horse.
-Acceptance of that horse will be at the discretion of the executive committee.
+Acceptance of that horse will be at the discretion of the Executive Committee.
 If the member does not have a suitable replacement horse, he/she will lose her stall.

 Section 5.
-If for any reason a member leaves membership, other than a mandatory dismissal, he/she will be responsible for all member duties and board payments for the remainder of the semester in which he/she leaves.
-In the event that another suitable applicant is available to fill the stall and the member duties, the previous member may be released from membership duties and board payments at the discretion of the executive committee.
-If a member gives written notification to the executive committee that they are leaving for any reason, but then change their mind and wish to stay or return to the barn, they will not be offered their old stall back, even if it has not been filled by a new member yet.
-They must put in a new application for the next academic year to be reconsidered for barn membership.
-In the event that there is no suitable applicant available to fill the stall, the previous member may be readmitted to the barn at the discretion of the executive committee.
+If for any reason a member leaves membership, other than a mandatory dismissal, he/she will be responsible for all member duties and board payments for the remainder of the semester in which he/she leaves at the discretion of the faculty advisors and Executive Committee.
+In the event that another suitable applicant is available to fill the stall and the member duties, the previous member may be released from membership duties and board payments at the discretion of the Executive Committee and faculty advisors.
+If a member gives written notification to the Executive Committee that they are leaving for any reason, but then change their mind and wish to stay or return to the barn, they will not be guaranteed their old stall back, even if it has not been filled by a new member yet.
+If a member voluntarily chooses to leave the Horse Barn, but then wishes to return, they must put in a new application for the next academic year to be reconsidered for barn membership.
+In the event that there is no suitable applicant available to fill the stall, the previous member may be readmitted to the barn at the discretion of the Executive Committee.